 November 2025

-Government confirms minimum US$200M capitalisation.
-President Ali announces zero-interest, zero-collateral loans up to GYD $3M with additional $7M through commercial banks.
+President Ali announces zero-interest, zero-collateral loans up to GYD $3M with an additional $7M available through commercial banks at preferential rates.

 January 2026